executablebooks/sphinx-copybutton/doc/index.rst

 Executing this codeblock in the terminal will create a file ``notes.txt`` with the exact text from line two of the codeblock until (but not including) the final line containing ``EOT``.

-Howver, assuming that you specified ``$`` as your prompt, sphinx-copybutton will only copy the first line by default.
+However, assuming that you specified ``$`` as your prompt, sphinx-copybutton will only copy the first line by default.

 sphinx-copybutton can be configured to copy the whole "here document" by using the following